AdaCore/gprconfig_kb/doc/gprbuild_ug/companion_tools.rst

   the object, library or executable files are never copied.
 When this switch is used the installed project is not set as externally built.

+* :samp:`--side-debug`

+  Write debug symbols out of executables and libraries into a separate file.
+The separate file is named after the main file with an added `.debug` extension.
+That is, if the executable to be installed is named `main`, then a file `main.debug` is also created in the same location, containing only the debug information.
+The debug information is then removed from the `main` executable.

 * :samp:`--subdirs={subdir}`

   This indicates that the real directories (except the source directories) are